29 May Top 10 Website Conversion Tips

 Typically 80% of people will read the headline but only 20% actually read the article.
 You need to increase this by making the headline highlight the benefits of reading the article and relating it to the user’s interests or concerns.

 Naturally, people will look at images first and assume a huge amount of information from just one image.
 Make sure the image is not just good quality but reflects the user and their aspirations or concerns.

 Give reasons why to trust you

 If you are trying to gain new business from your website, there is a huge element of trust as these leads will have never met you or any of your colleagues.
 Try and give the user confidence in your business by highlighting trust signals such as how many years experience, testimonials on every page, logos of governing bodies, logos of clients, case studies etc.

-Don’t just tell people your are the best at what you do, provide actual stats on your performance, customer feedback etc people can see past old school sales claims.
+Don’t just tell people you are the best at what you do, provide actual stats on your performance, customer feedback etc people can see past old-school sales claims.

 These are essential to bring about the desired action, it could be as simple as a telephone number, email address, buy now button etc. They need to be well designed so that they stand out and encourage the user to carry the action out before they can think about it.

 A simple example of this is to offer a free useful download document in exchange for their email address.
-Once they agree to this you can then follow up with a relevant and useful email a week later and again the next month, until they are ready to buy.
+Once they agree to this you can then follow up with a relevant email the following week and month, until they are ready to buy.
 This will mean that they will choose you because you are in the front of their mind and have been helpful.